naoufal/nkProgressHUD/README.md

 ## Credits

-nk-progress-hud is brought to you by [Naoufal Kadhom](http://github.com/naoufal).
-The spinner icon was generated over at [Preloaders](http://preloaders.net/). nk-progress-hud is inspired by [Sam Vermette](http://samvermette.com)'s [SVProgressBar](https://github.com/samvermette/SVProgressHUD).
+nkProgressHUD is brought to you by [Naoufal Kadhom](http://github.com/naoufal).
+The spinner icon was generated over at [Preloaders](http://preloaders.net/). nkProgressHUD is inspired by [Sam Vermette](http://samvermette.com)'s [SVProgressHUD](https://github.com/samvermette/SVProgressHUD).